i3abghany/vemu/README.md

 ```

 The test suite is organized in a manner that in each test, an `ECALL`
 instruction is invoked whether the test passed or not.
-The test target
+A pass/fail value is set
-interposes `ECALL` instructions and checks whether the current PC is at the
+in a register that we could check to see whether all tests have passed or not.
-passing position or not.
+The testing target interposes `ECALL` instructions to do so.